HL7/davinci-alerts/source/pages/_includes/discharge-notify-messageheader-intro.md

 **Each {{{base_type}} must have:**

-1. An event code of "notification-admit"
+1. An event code of "notification-discharge"
 1. A reference to US Core Encounter Profile for the event focus

 ### Examples